 We know that working out in a group can improve your mood and help you achieve a better standard of fitness.
 But if you want to use a home gym, can you get that rush of endorphins?

 Yes.
-This machine features a heavy 35 lb flywheel and is bidirectional as well (as the MEVEM).
+This machine features a heavy 35 lb flywheel and is bidirectional as well.
 This allows you to pedal forward and backward although pedaling backward should be done with caution.
 It feels odd and unnatural and might surprise a few secondary muscles that have been lying dormant.

-The handlebars and seat can be nicely adjusted for different users and different preferences.
+The handlebars and seat can be nicely adjusted for different users and different preferences for indoor cycling.
 The handlebars can’t be adjusted in any other more creative way.

 Bike weight is 75 lbs and maximum user 330 lbs according to the maker although some heavier buyers have had issues at weights of 300 lbs and above.